 The marginalization of femininity, the prevalence of masculinity

 The Cassandra Complex is a marginalization of femininity, which means that people don’t take women seriously and as a result, they’re subservient to men.

 When Apollo felt rejected, he demonstrated his masculinity by exercising power over Cassandra.
 She didn’t have a chance.
 She suffered the consequences of masculine domination.

 This is something that keeps happening after suffering the wrath of Apollo.
 She searched approval and confidence that would always be denied to her.

 Many women suffer from this complex.
-This is because they are born with it ingrained in them.
-This feeling of being undervalued is something that is assigned to them at birth.
+This is because they are born with it ingrained inside them.
+This feeling of being undervalued is something that’s they carry with them since birth.

-Even though there is much to be done against feminine marginalization.
-This isn’t taken into account because women are still considered as weak, emotional, and too sensitive.
+Even though there is much to be done against feminine marginalization, it isn’t taken into account because women are still considered as weak, emotional and too sensitive.

 Those who suffer from the Cassandra complex also feed it.
-To get rid of these given labels, it’s necessary to walk a very hard and difficult path that is full of steep slopes.
+To get rid of these given labels, it’s necessary to walk a very hard and difficult path that’s full of steep slopes.